 VARs and MSPs can provide businesses with the infrastructure, solutions and services that aren’t dependent on an office building or other facility.
-Of course, businesses can use DaaS, cloud solutions, video conferencing and any other solution or service they need when working in the office.
+Of course, companies can use DaaS, cloud solutions, video conferencing and any other solution or service they need when working in the office.
 But, they can also use the same solutions if and when employees work from home or an alternate location.
-If disaster strikes, their employees can continue to work, just as they always do.
+If disaster strikes, their employees can continue to work as they always do.

 It’s also time to talk to your clients and prospects about their IT roadmaps, focusing on the advantages of automation, remote control, remote monitoring, and streamlining processes with integration.
 Those capabilities will make their operations more functional and agile, especially if a decrease in staff complicates a disaster or business disruption.

-Taking a continual business continuity posture requires more than the right technology, however.
-Managers need to be prepared to manage dispersed teams, make sure they have the information and data they need, and keep them accountable and engaged.
+However, taking a continual business continuity posture requires more than the right technology.
+Managers must be prepared to manage dispersed teams, ensure they have the information and data they need, and keep them accountable and engaged.
 Business leaders also need to know how to keep lines of communication open with first responders, regulation authorities, and vendors and partners that could be experiencing business disruptions of their own.
-In a culture of business continuity, however, the responsibilities that fall to managers don’t have to cause delays.
+In a business continuity culture, however, the responsibilities that fall to managers don’t have to cause delays.
 Managers will already have the tools they need and familiarity with them because they use them daily.

 You may see your primary role as a VAR or MSP as only the business continuity solutions or services provider.
 As a trusted advisor, however, it’s your responsibility to make sure your clients build an IT environment, practical processes, and the right culture that enables them to keep doing business, come what may.
 Could you differentiate your business and meet a crucial need by taking a new perspective?